coda/packs-sdk/docs/tutorials/get-started/cli.md

 Your directory should now contain the following files:

-* `helpers.ts` - A place to define helper functions used by your Pack.
-* `node_modules` - The dependencies downloaded from NPM (standard for Node.js projects).
+- `node_modules` - The dependencies downloaded from NPM (standard for Node.js projects).
-* `pack.ts` - The core Pack definition, where all of the formulas, sync tables, and other building blocks are added.
+- `pack.ts` - The core Pack definition, where all of the formulas, sync tables, and other building blocks are added.
-* `package-lock.json` - The versions of the dependencies downloaded from NPM (standard for Node.js projects).
+- `package-lock.json` - The versions of the dependencies downloaded from NPM (standard for Node.js projects).
-* `package.json` - The project's dependencies from NPM (standard for Node.js projects).
+- `package.json` - The project's dependencies from NPM (standard for Node.js projects).
-* `schemas.ts` - A place to define the schemas (structured data types) used by your Pack.
-* `types.ts` - A place to define TypeScript types for the data used by your Pack.
+- `tsconfig.json` - The TypeScript settings for the project (standard for TypeScript projects).

 ## Add code to the Pack